WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 2.  a : the distinguishing character or personality of an individual : individuality
     > b : the relation established by psychological identification

 Collins favors identity as a collection of characteristics; Random House focuses on a state of unique continuity; and Merriam Webster suggests both.
 What all eight definitions share is the notion that identity addresses continuity across contexts.
-Identity means that an entity can be recognized in a later context as, somehow, the same entity known from an earlier context:
+Identity means that an entity can somehow be recognized in a later context as the same entity known from an earlier context:

--   Two definitions focus on the characteristics that allow this recognition (Collins 1, 2, and Merriam 2a);
+-   Three definitions concentrate on the characteristics that allow this recognition (Collins 1, 2, and Merriam 2a);

--   four focus on sameness (Random House 1, 2 and Merriam 1a, b); and
+-   four definitions highlight sameness (Random House 1, 2 and Merriam 1a, b); and

--   three focus on the mental act of recognition (Collins 1, 2 and Merriam 2b).
+-   three definitions feature the mental act of recognition (Collins 1, 2 and Merriam 2b).

-These three different focuses (on characteristics, sameness, and recognition) all describe relating what is known about a subject in one context to something else known about the same subject in another context.
+These three different focuses (on characteristics, on sameness, and on recognition) all relate what is known about a subject in one context to something else known about the same subject in another context.
 In other words, “identity” means correlating information about the **same** subject in **different** situations.
-If we can identify a subject, we know something about him or her that isn’t based on immediate observation.
+If we can identify a subject, we can know something about him or her that isn’t based on immediate observation.

 However, when we treat identity as a property (e.g., as “a digital identity”) rather than as the emergent phenomenon of identity, we sometimes confuse the conversation.
 We often refer to the characteristics and credentials we use for recognition as if they constitute identity *independent* of recognition by an observer.

-In discussing modern identity systems, professionals and engineers sometimes say:
+This is seen in discussions of modern identity systems, when professionals and engineers say things like:

 -   "you select your identity," or